bmir-radx/radx-data-dictionary-specification/radx-data-dictionary-specification.md

 ## Data Dictionary CSV Format

 Data dictionaries MUST use the CSV format specified by [RFC 4180](https://datatracker.ietf.org/doc/html/rfc4180#page-2).

-Each record in a data dictionary has the same number of fields.
-In other words, each record has the same length, or each row the same number of columns.

 Data dictionaries may be created with tools such as Google Sheets or Microsoft Excel.
 Both of these tools produce CSV files in accordance with this specification.
 When saving a CSV file in Microsoft Excel be sure to choose the "CSV UTF-8 (Comma delimited) (.CSV)" file format.